Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Budget Rule of Thumb

 A common guideline is to spend no more than 5-10% of your home's value on a bathroom remodel.
-Always set aside 15-20% of your budget as a contingency fund for unexpected issues like hidden water damage, mold, or outdated plumbing that needs replacement once walls are opened.
+Permits and disposal fees often make up about 5-10% of the budget, and permit charges alone can add roughly $100-$1,000 to the overall cost when plumbing or electrical work is involved.
+Always set aside 15-20% of your budget as a contingency fund for unexpected issues like hidden water damage, mold, or outdated plumbing that needs replacement once walls are opened, since installation costs can also vary with project scope.

 Planning Your Bathroom Layout